raspberrypilearning/generic-scratch-draw-sprite/en/step_1.md

-- In the sprites panel, you can click on the paintbrush icon to **Paint new sprite**
+- In the Sprites panel, click on the paintbrush icon to **Paint new sprite**.

 ![new_sprite](images/new_sprite.png)

-- Use the drawing tool in the **Costumes** tab to pain your new sprire.
+- Use the drawing tool in the **Costumes** tab to paint your new sprite.

 ![paint_tools](images/paint_tools.png)